Art & Design

 Mori Art Museum 森美術館

-One of Roppongi's most iconic museums for contemporary art and design
+One of Roppongi's most iconic museums, focusing on contemporary art

-- Having a meal at The Moon restaurant, which offers magnificent views of the cityscape
+- Having a meal at Museum Cafe & Restaurant “THE SUN & THE MOON”, offering magnificent views of the cityscape

-- Picking up one-of-a-kind gifts at the museum store
+- Picking up one-of-a-kind gifts at the Museum Shops

 How to Get There

-The Mori Art Museum is accessible by train.
+The Mori Art Museum is accessible by subway.

 The closest station to the Mori Art Museum is Roppongi Station on the Hibiya Line and Oedo Line.

-Home to works from the biggest names in the art world
+Home to works from the biggest names in the contemporary art world

-The gallery space has displayed works by some of the contemporary art world's biggest names, such as Ai Weiwei and Bill Viola.
-The museum is known as a proponent of Asian art, with many of the gallery's exhibits focusing on art from Japan and East Asia.
+Mori Art Museum has displayed works by some of the contemporary art world's biggest names, such as Ai Weiwei and Bill Viola.
+The museum is known as a proponent of art from the Asia-Pacific region with its collection mainly consisting of art from Japan and the region.